lenincompres/domify/README.md

 };
 ```

-Domify recognizes pseudo-elements and pseudo-classes.
+Domify recognizes pseudo-elements and pseudo-classes when converting CSS.
 And selectors written with underscores (_) are interpreted as such: tag_idName_className_extraClass.
 In this sense _myImput will be an id (#myInput), and __warning a class (.warning).
 Something like menu_topMenu_cloud_intense becomes menu#topMenu.cloud.intense.

 ## Initializing